mustafaaldabun1995/fundingpips-frontend-assessment/README.md

 ## What We Are Looking For

-We want to see **how you approach building a Next.js system from scratch**.
+We want to see **how you approach building a Next.js system from scratch** but note that we don't expect everything to be perfect, it's about trade offs and how you approach problems to solve, you shouldn't need to spend anymore than 4-6 hours here as an example you could implement real time updates or add a poll to a http request, both achieve similar things but one is far quicker to deliver, this would be something to note in your trade offs or decisions made.

 Key areas we will evaluate:

 ### 1️⃣ Architectural Decisions